What is a real estate commission split?

 What is the average real estate split?

-There is no typical real estate split.
-Splits can vary significantly by a brokerage.
+There is no typical real estate split, and Splits can vary significantly by the brokerage.
 Here are a few examples:

 - Keller Williams commission split: Varies but typically 70/30 with a cap (Source).